openbca/openbca/README.md

 # Repository structure

 The repository is split in 2 main part:
- - the FlexValue generic benefit calculation
+ - the OpenBCA generic benefit calculation
  - the state-specific processing logic of load shapes and value-streams.
 This is currently split between the California and NSPM subfolders.

-## FlexValue generic benefit calculation flow
+## OpenBCA generic benefit calculation flow

-To run the FlexValue calculation, we need the following inputs:
+To run the OpenBCA calculation, we need the following inputs:
  - `input/projects.csv`: the project input data
  - `value_stream_ts`: The Value Stream timeseries
  - `commodity_load_shape_ts`: The commodity load shape timeseries